 What should we do?
 Nyhan suggests we might “try to break the association between identity and factual beliefs on high-profile issues–for instance, by making clear that you can believe in human-induced climate change and still be a conservative Republican … or an evangelical Christian …” He also argues we “need to reduce the incentives for elites to spread misinformation to their followers in the first place.
 Once people’s cultural and political views get tied up in their factual beliefs, it’s very difficult to undo regardless of the messaging that is used.”
 To dissuade purveyors of misinformation we might increase “the reputational costs for dishonest elites might be a more effective approach to improving democratic discourse.”
 (Or let factcheck.org or similar groups play a bigger role in informing the public.
 Whether this will work is another matter.)

 The deeper problem is that citizens participate in public life precisely because they believe the issues at stake relate to their values and ideals, especially when political parties and other identity-based groups get involved … Those groups can help to mobilize the public and represent their interests, but they also help to produce the factual divisions that are one of the most toxic byproducts of our polarized era.
 Unfortunately, knowing what scientists think is ultimately no substitute for actually believing it.

 … as I age I find myself, as Thornton Wilder said, being weaned away from life.
-During this process we should try to better the world, while sustaining the hope that new generations will continue the endless fight for truth and the justice.
-(In a future post I hope to address two of the greatest ideas in the history of human culture–truth and justice.)
+During this process, we should try to better the world, while sustaining the hope that new generations will continue the endless fight for truth and justice.
+(In a future post I will to address two of the greatest ideas in the history of human culture–truth and justice.)